 Clinical sleep medicine specialist Christopher Winter says that we should consider our unique genetic makeup when trying to determine the best time for us to drink coffee.

 Your genes will largely dictate how you metabolize caffeine and how it affects your sleep,” he said.
 “There are people who can have several cups of coffee past midnight and go right to bed with no problem.
-And there are other people who have just one cup of coffee in the morning and it keeps them up all night.
+Other people have just one cup of coffee in the morning and it keeps them up all night.

 So, what’s the verdict?
 When is it too late to drink coffee and still get a good night’s sleep?
 It’s not as simple as just avoiding caffeine after a certain time of day.